Peru:

 different climates, cultures, and people groups.
 The official language of Peru is

-Spanish, but there are other languages spoken by the different people groups.
+Spanish, but there are many other languages spoken by the different people groups.

 Iquitos: